 The bottle with the liquid must also be in a clear, see-through plastic bag that is sealable all the way.

 The TSA say it must be in a 1 quart size resealable bag, whilst the UK say the transparent bag must be about 20cm x 20cm.
-So this would be like a clear sandwich bag or plastic ziploc bag or one of these approved clear travel bags on Amazon.
+So this would be like a clear sandwich bag or plastic ziploc bag or an approved clear travel bag.

 I’ve seen too many people loss expensive perfumes, toiletries, makeup, toothpastes etc… because they didn’t follow the airport liquid allowance rules.
 Get these bags before you fly, as buying them at the airport you will pay a massive premium at the vending machines.
 (Look out for Bulletproof discount code whilst your saving)